cloudsimplus/cloudsimplus/README.md

 <p align="right"><a href="#top">:arrow_up:</a></p>

-# General features of the simulator
+# General Features of the Simulator

   * Support for modeling and simulation of large scale Cloud computing data centers.
   * Support for modeling and simulation of virtualized server hosts, with customizable policies for provisioning host resources to virtual machines.